 What are the requirements for lead walls?

 For questions regarding shielding requirements, contact the medical physicist associated with your facility.
-To locate a medical physicist in your area, click on the following link which will direct you to the Texas Department of State Health Services (DSHS), Professional Medical Physicist website.
+To locate a medical physicist in your area, click on the following link which will direct you to the Texas Medical Board contact information page, Texas Medical Board.

 Does the Radiation Machine Source Group register MRI / ultrasound machines?